-When I analyze business processes, I often find one repeating issue: unclear responsibilities.
-This isn’t just a detail—it’s a major source of delay, confusion, and even failure.
-Over time, I’ve learned that I can’t fix processes without fixing responsibility first.
-In this article, I’ll show you how I tackle unclear responsibilities in process analysis.
-I’ll also walk you through a real-world example—and how I use a RACI matrix to make sure every task is clearly owned.
+When I analyze business processes, one problem shows up again and again: unclear responsibilities.
+This isn’t just a minor detail.
+It’s one of the main causes of delay, confusion, and even outright failure.
+Over time, I’ve learned that I cannot improve a process without first fixing who is responsible.
+In this article, I’ll show you how I deal with unclear responsibilities in process analysis.
+I’ll walk you through a concrete example and explain how I combine BPMN with a RACI matrix to make sure every task is clearly owned.

 What is Process Management?

-Process management is the art of defining, analyzing, and improving workflows.
-It brings order to chaos.
-More importantly, it ensures everyone knows what to do—and who does it.
+Process management is the discipline of defining, analyzing, and improving workflows.
+It structures activities and brings order to daily operations.
+Most importantly, it ensures everyone knows what to do—and who does it.

 When I manage processes, I focus on structure and clarity.
-Why?
-Because without them, unclear responsibilities in process analysis become a huge risk.
+Without them, responsibilities are easily lost.
+And once responsibilities are unclear, even the best-designed process will fail.

-Besides modeling, I also document responsibilities in the process metadata.
-I make sure someone is accountable for the whole process.
-This dual method—diagram plus documentation—gives me full clarity.
+In addition to modeling, I document responsibilities in the metadata.
+I make sure there is not only someone responsible for each task but also someone accountable for the whole process.
+This combination—diagram plus documentation—creates full clarity.

 The Four Questions I Always Ask

-To avoid unclear responsibilities in process analysis, I always begin with these four questions:
+To avoid unclear responsibilities, I always start with four questions:

 - What needs to be done?